 So after sending out thanks to my high school English teacher, it seemed fitting to carry on in a similar direction.
-Today I honour my very first dance teacher.
+Today, I honour my very first dance teacher.

 Picture a slender French woman with a distinct accent and impeccable posture and poise.
 Now give her a reckless mane of curls, carefully pinned back but fighting for freedom.
 Give her faded black jeggings, the real ones from 1988.

 I have few vivid memories of Donita but I idolized her.
-She made an enormous impression on me in my early childhood.
+She made an enormous impression on me during my early childhood.
 If only my toes looked like hers.
 If only I could bound across the room so effortlessly.
 If only I had that hair.
 (That hair!!!!
 It was iconic and she hasn’t changed it in over two decades.
 The internet told me so.)

 With the help of Donita, I explored movement and music.
 I spent much of my childhood climbing in and out of leotards.
-Apparently I possessed a gift, a language, and because of her abilities as a teacher, I learned to create and communicate with it.
+Apparently, I possessed a gift, a language, and because of her abilities as a teacher, I learned to create and communicate with it.
 I owe so much to Donita and the other women who shaped me as a dancer over the eighteen years I spent pointing my toes.